NREL/altrios/README.md

 1. Once the pull request is merged into the main branch by a reviewer, create a new GitHub release and create a tag that matches the branch name.
 Once the release is created, a [GitHub action](https://github.com/NREL/altrios/blob/686e8c28828cb980cc45567d08091e69b7bee52c/.github/workflows/wheels.yaml#L5) will be launched to build the wheels and publish them to PyPI.

 #### To crates.io
-Instructions for releasing `altrios-core` and `altrios-proc-macros` are found in the README.md files in both of these crates.  `altrios-core-py` is a `cdylib` crate and cannot be released.
+Instructions for releasing `altrios-core` and `altrios-proc-macros` are found in [altrios-core README.md](./rust/altrios-core/README.md) and [altrios-proc-macros README.md](./rust/altrios-core/altrios-proc-macros/README.md).  `altrios-core-py` is a `cdylib` crate and cannot be released.

 # How to run ALTRIOS